bsnes-emu/bsnes/docs/guides/import.md

 Importing the Sufami Turbo cartridge is just like [importing a regular game](#regular-games).

+To import a mini-cartridge,
+you should use [icarus].
+You can use the "Load ROM File ..." menu item in the [Systems menu], but higan cannot actually load a mini-cartridge directly, so once you choose a file to load it looks like nothing has happened.

-Importing a mini-cartridge is like importing a regular game, but the name of the mini-cartridge file *must* end in `.st` (if it's in a `.zip` file, that's OK, but the name *inside* the `.zip` file
+When importing a mini-cartridge, the name of the file *must* end in `.st`
+(if it's in a `.zip` file,
+that's OK,
+but the name *inside* the `.zip` file